OLAWUYI19/ANNOTATION-TRAIN/README.md

 Image annotation · Object segmentation · Attention to detail · Class labelling · Visual consistency · Layer management · Data labelling

 **Challenges**
-Challenge: Distinguishing similar objects in cluttered scenes.
+**Challenge**: Distinguishing similar objects in cluttered scenes.
-Solution: Zoomed in and used layer-based annotations to keep masks separate.
+**Solution:** Zoomed in and used layer-based annotations to keep masks separate.

-Challenge: Mask bleeding and pixel overlap.
+**Challenge**: Mask bleeding and pixel overlap.
-Solution: Used the “Remove Underlying Pixels” function efficiently to maintain clean separations.
+**Solution:** Used the “Remove Underlying Pixels” function efficiently to maintain clean separations.

-## 🎵 Audio Annotation Projects
+## 🎵 AUDIO ANNOTATION PROJECT.
- Project Title
+ **Project Title**
-Interview Audio Annotation – Speaker Differentiation & Turn-Taking Detection Project Type
+Interview Audio Annotation – Speaker Differentiation & Turn-Taking Detection **Project Type**
 Practical Assignment (via Softechub)
+Date: March 2025
 **Project Overview**
-This project involved annotating a recorded interview between two speakers using Annotation Pro, with the goal of improving AI's ability to understand speaker roles, conversation flow, and turn-taking dynamics.
+This project involved annotating a recorded interview between two speakers using Annotation Pro, to improve AI's ability to understand speaker roles, conversation flow, and turn-taking dynamics.
 The task was structured to support machine learning models in recognising when and how different individuals participate in a dialogue.

 **Tasks Performed**
 Identified and labelled speakers